open-forest-observatory/ofo-argo/README.md

 Metashape processing parameters are specified in [configuration *.yml](https://github.com/open-forest-observatory/automate-metashape/blob/main/config/config-base.yml) files which need to be located at `/ofo-share/argo-input/configs`.
 Every dataset to be processed needs to have its own standalone configuration file.
 These config files should be named to match the naming convention <config_datasetname.yml>.
 For example '01_benchmarking-greasewood.yml or '02_benchmarking-greasewood.yml'.

-Within each metashape config.yml file, you need to specify 'photo_path' which is the location of the drone imagery dataset to be processed.
+Within each metashape config.yml file, you need to specify `photo_path` which is the location of the drone imagery dataset to be processed.
 This path refers to the location of the images inside a docker container.
-For example, if your drone images were uploaded to `/ofo-share/argo-input/datasets/dataset_1`, then the 'photo_path' should be written as `/data/argo-input/datasets/dataset_1`
+For example, if your drone images were uploaded to `/ofo-share-2/argo-data/argo-input/datasets/dataset_1`, then the 'photo_path' should be written as `/data/argo-input/datasets/dataset_1`

-The 'output_path', 'project_path', and 'run_name' are handled in the argo workflow.
-Please do not specify them in the metashape config.yml.
+The `output_path` and `project_path`, and `run_name` configuration parameters are handled in the argo workflow. `output_path` and `project_path` are determined via the arguments passed to the automate-metashape container, which in turn are derived from the `RUN_FOLDER` workflow parameter passed when invoking `argo run`). `run_name` is pulled from the name of the config file (minus the extension) by the Argo workflow.
+Any values specified for these parameters in the config.yml will be ignored.

 <br/>